PavanNihal/algo-trader/README.md

    cd .. && rm -rf temp_compile
    ```

 Note: The generated `marketdatafeed.jar` should not be committed to the repository.
 It should be generated during project setup.
 The `.proto` file is the source of truth and is version controlled instead.
-Make sure `libs/marketdatafeed.jar` is added to your `.gitignore` file.